Linear Time Subsequence and Supersequence Regex Matching: Conditional Lower Bounds

-\subparagraph*{Subsequence and Supersequence Relations.} With respect to $\subsequencerel$ and $\supersequencerel$, we have proven optimal linear upper bounds for the non-quantitative variants in Section~\ref{sec:subAndsupersequence}.
+With respect to $\subsequencerel$ and $\supersequencerel$, we have proven optimal linear upper bounds for the non-quantitative variants in Section~\ref{sec:subAndsupersequence}.
 However, for the min- and max-variants, we only have upper bounds of $O(|w|m)$, which we will now complement with conditional lower bounds.

 We can easily construct $\eword$NFAs $A_{u, \subsequence}$ and $A_{u, \supersequence}$ that accept exactly the subsequences of a string $u$ (and supersequences of a string $u$, respectively)~-- note that this is an easy special case of \cite[Lemma 8]{bachmeier2015finite} which we reviewed in \cref{sec:naive}.
 This means that the max-variant of the $\subsequencerel$-matching problem applied to the $\eword$NFA $A_{u, \subsequence}$ and a string $v$ amounts to computing the longest common subsequence of~$u$ and~$v$.
 Likewise, the min-variant of the $\supersequencerel$-matching problem applied to $A_{u,\supersequence}$ and $v$ admits a reduction from the shortest common supersequence problem.
 Thus, solving these problems would allow us to solve the longest common subsequence problem (or shortest common supersequence problem, respectively) for $u$ and $v$.
 This means that the known SETH-conditional lower bounds on the longest common subsequence and shortest common supersequence problems carry over to these quantitative variants of the matching problem (see~\cite{BringmannKunnemann2015,AbboudEtAl2015}).
 Note that these lower bounds already hold when computing the length of the sequences, and further they already hold for constant-sized alphabets so it is not a problem that the automaton $A_{u, \supersequence}$ generally has size $\Theta(|u| \cdot |\Sigma|)$.
+Thus, we obtain:

 \begin{theorem} If the max-variant of the matching problem for the subsequence relation or the min-variant of the matching problem for the supersequence relation can be solved in time $O((|w|m)^{1 - \epsilon})$ for some $\epsilon > 0$, then SETH fails.
-This holds even if we only require the length of the answer strings. \end{theorem}
+This holds even if we operate on an alphabet of constant size and if we only require the length of the answer strings. \end{theorem}